brodriguez8774/DjangoExample/readme.md

 * Example App 4:
     * Even more advanced, showing how to create models with a Many-to-Many relation.
-    * Again, the admin views are customized.
+    * Again, the admin views are customized and front end uses basic templating.
-    * Does not implement any front end other than the admin views, as it would not be much different than in App 3.